mrbusche/matthewbusche.com/_posts/2015-03-23-using-an-if-statement-to-conditional-run-a-target-in-hudson.md

   - hudson
 ---

-We&#8217;re running a horribly outdated version of Hudson at work (2.2.1), so this may not be relevant for people using a version of Hudson updated in the past 4 years.
+We're running a horribly outdated version of Hudson at work (2.2.1), so this may not be relevant for people using a version of Hudson updated in the past 4 years.
 I was trying to conditionally run a block of code in a Hudson build and thought by setting parameters in the Ant build properties I could turn off running unit tests (based on looking at other build XML files).

 I had this code in my Ant build properties

     do.test=false

-This didn&#8217;t work, so I echoed the value into the console and it was correctly registering at false, but the tests were still being ran.
+This didn't work, so I echoed the value into the console and it was correctly registering at false, but the tests were still being run.

      <echo message="Do test? ${do.test}" />
       <target name="test" depends="compile" description="execute unit and functional tests" if="do.test">